nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/redis-configuration.md

 The following Redis configuration points should be checked:

-*   The server memory should be enough to hold the Redis database (the size depends on the usage: transient store, cache, the&nbsp;backlog of asynchronous jobs).
+*   The server memory should be enough to hold the Redis database (the size depends on the usage: transient store, cache, the backlog of asynchronous jobs).
 *   [Redis persistence](http://redis.io/topics/persistence) should be configured appropriately for the level of service required.
 In particular the RDB files should be used as backups and periodically saved offsite.
-*   [Redis master-slave replication](http://redis.io/topics/replication)&nbsp;should be set up, for robustness (fast disaster recovery).
+*   [Redis master-slave replication](http://redis.io/topics/replication) should be set up, for robustness (fast disaster recovery).
 Note that Nuxeo Platform 5.8 does not yet know how to use the slaves for read-only operation.

 ## Configuring Nuxeo for Redis